-In order for the Board to fulfill its oversight functions in the ways recommended, the Chancellor's Office must also develop an enhanced set of capabilities.
+For the Board to fulfill its oversight functions in the ways recommended, the Chancellor's Office must also develop an enhanced set of capabilities.
 Some of these enhancements involve improving the capacity of the System Office to develop the information needed to support Board decision-making.
 Among the list of data requirements are:

-The set of performance metrics identified in the context of communicating the Board's goals.
+- The set of performance metrics identified in the context of communicating the Board's goals.
 These include information about student access and success, supporting the workforce and economic development needs of the state, extent to which affordability is being achieved/maintained, and efficiency of institutional operations, both academic and administrative.
 As an extension of these metrics, the VCS System should develop the capacity to report on the employment outcomes of graduates and non-graduate of VCS institutions who work in Vermont.
 This will require forging a data-sharing agreement with the Vermont Department of Labor.
-There are numerous examples of such agreements in other states.

-- The data needed to create a strategic finance plan for the System. - Those required to allow monitoring adherence to Board policies regarding efficient delivery of academic programs and collaboration in academic delivery.
+There are numerous examples of such agreements in other states.30 - The data needed to create a strategic finance plan for the System. - Those required to allow monitoring adherence to Board policies regarding efficient delivery of academic programs and collaboration in academic delivery.

-10. Adult CTE and AEL
+10. Adult Career and Technical Education (CTE) and Adult Education and Literacy (AEL)